tngreene/BefungeSharp/README.md

 * Other features
 	- [ ] Add use of command line arguments
 	- [ ] Using MonoGame for graphics and input instead of (cleverly) twisting the console's intended usage
-	- [ ] A properly chosen open source license
 	- [ ] An even more awesome icon for the program

 System Requirements
 -------------------
-.NET Framewrk 4.5 Runtime Libraries, Visual Studio 2012 or greater for compiling.
+.NET Framework 4.5 Runtime Libraries, Visual Studio 2012 or greater for compiling.

 Please enjoy, and if you'd really like to be a pal send the author a bug report or a comment about it!